 OSHA imposes a general duty on employers to furnish employees with a workplace free from recognized hazards that cause—or are likely to cause—death or serious physical harm.
 Rely on the OSHA Guidance on Preparing Workplaces for COVID-19 when developing your protocols for infection control, testing and monitoring, and PPE use.
 These guidelines follow CDC standards and recommend workplace controls based on exposure risk levels.
 Healthcare roles are classified as high-risk exposure jobs because of the high potential for COVID-19 exposure.
 The guidelines recommend the following for employees who fall into the high-risk category:

 - Implement policies for reducing exposure, including educating patients on COVID-19 symptoms and instructing them to cancel in-person sessions if they are sick.
-Here is a sign on germ prevention you can post in your clinic area and email to patients.
+This sign on germ prevention you can post in your clinic area and email to patients.

 - Post signs in your clinic describing COVID-19 symptoms and inviting patients to bring their own mask if they have safety concerns.
-Here is a sign listing symptoms of the COVID-19 virus.
+This download lists symptoms of the COVID-19 virus.
 Email this sign to your patients before they come into your clinic.

 - Consider implementing an employee testing and monitoring plan to prevent outbreaks.